$(b, \nu)$-algebras and their twisted modules: -algebras

 \begin{definition} A $b$-algebra $\hat{Z}=(\hat{Z},\{\hat{b}_n\}_{n\in \hueca{N}})$ over an elementary $k$-algebra with enough idempotents $\hat{S}=(\hat{S},\{e_u\}_{u\in \hat{\cal P}})$ is a \emph{$(b,\nu)$-algebra} iff the unitary graded $\hat{S}$-$\hat{S}$-bimodule $\hat{Z}$ admits a two-sided translation $\nu$ and there is a set of representatives ${\cal P}$ of the $\langle \nu\rangle$-orbits in $\hat{\cal P}$ such that, with the notations of (\ref{R: las rho's de hat(Z) con accion}), we have

 for all $n\in \hueca{N}$ and $\underline{s}=(s_0,\ldots,s_n)\in \hueca{Z}^{n+1}$, where $Z:=\hat{Z}_{0,0}$ and $b_n:Z^{\otimes n}\rightmap{}Z$ is the restriction of $\hat{b}_n$. \end{definition}

 We will show in a moment, in the proof of (\ref{P: construccion de hat(Z) a partir de Z}), how the preceding notion relates to Keller's construction $\hueca{Z}{\cal A}$, for an $A_\infty$-category ${\cal A}$ with strict units.
 Before this, we give some elementary useful arithmetical properties of these $(b,\nu)$-algebras.
+In the following paragraphs, unless we clearly indicate otherwise, we assume that $\hat{Z}=(\hat{Z},\{\hat{b}_n\}_{n\in \hueca{N}})$ is a $(b,\nu)$-algebra as in (\ref{D: (b,sigma)-algebra}).

 \begin{lemma} Given homogeneous elements $a_1\in \hat{Z}_{s_0,s_1}, \ldots,a_n\in \hat{Z}_{s_{n-1},s_n}$, we have $\hat{b}_n(a_1\otimes\cdots\otimes a_n)=(-1)^{z}\rho^{-1}_{s_0,s_n}b_n(\rho_{s_0,s_1}(a_1)\otimes\cdots\otimes\rho_{s_{n-1},s_n}(a_n)),$ where $z=s_0-s_n+\sum_{l=1}^{n-1}(s_l-s_n)\vert a_l\vert$. \end{lemma}